Ephylouise/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of my data science projects and Python scripts
+A comprehensive collection of my data science projects, Python scripts, and R projects.
+This portfolio showcases my skills in data manipulation, machine learning, statistical analysis, and proficiency with various programming languages and tools.

 ## Data Manipulation Projects
-A collection of projects focused on data processing, manipulating, aggregating, grouping, multi-indexing, and function creating to prepare data for training and testing.
+A collection of projects focused on data processing, manipulation, aggregation, grouping, multi-indexing, and function creation.
+These projects prepare data for training, testing, and other analysis purposes.

+- **[data_manipulation_projects](./data_manipulation_projects)**: Includes various projects demonstrating data manipulation techniques using Python libraries such as Pandas and NumPy.

-## MachineLearningProject
+## Machine Learning Project
-An end-to-end machine learning project that analyzes student data and creates a machine learning model to predict a student's performance based on select features.
-The stakeholders are the school's leadership, who hope to use the model(s) to identify students who need additional assistance and interventions to improve their grade.
+An end-to-end machine learning project that builds and evaluates models to predict student performance based on various features.
+The project is designed to assist school leadership in identifying students who may need additional support.

-- PredictingStudentGrades.ipynb: A Python notebook containing the technical implementation of the project.
-It includes code and markdown blocks detailing the data cleaning, analysis, feature scaling, custom transformations, training and testing of models, model selection, and performance metrics.
-- ExecutiveSummary_StudentsGrades.docx: A word document containing the executive summary to communicate to the stakeholders the gained insights, present visualizations, and suggest next steps.
-- student-mat.csv: The dataset was downloaded from [UC Irvine’s machine learning repository](https://archive.ics.uci.edu/dataset/320/student+performance) and modified for this assignment.
-It contains student performance data from two Portuguese schools, originally collected from school reports and questionnaires.
+- **[machine_learning_project](./machine_learning_project)**: Detailed information about this project can be found in the README within this folder.

 ## Python Fundamentals
-A collection of Python specific work that showcases proficiency with many common Python libraries (NumPy, Pandas, Matplotlib, scikit-learn) and creating functions.
+A collection of Python scripts and notebooks showcasing my proficiency with common Python libraries (NumPy, Pandas, Matplotlib, scikit-learn) and function creation.

+- **[python_fundamentals](./python_fundamentals)**: Contains Python notebooks and scripts focusing on foundational Python skills, including array manipulation, data processing, and algorithmic problem-solving.

 ## R Data Analysis Projects
-A collection of R specific work that showcases proficiency with the programming language, data analysis, data manipulation, exploratory analysis, statistical analysis, data visualizations, predictive modeling, regression analysis, and analysis interpretations.
+A collection of R-specific projects that demonstrate proficiency in data analysis, data manipulation, exploratory analysis, statistical analysis, data visualization, predictive modeling, regression analysis, and interpretation of analysis results.

+- **[r_data_analysis_projects](./r_data_analysis_projects)**: Includes various projects performed using R, each organized into its own folder with associated data files and analysis scripts.